-When purchasing a vehicle, check the vehicle's title for any "remarks" that will denote discrepancies such as:
+When purchasing a vehicle, check the vehicle's title for any "remarks" that will denote discrepancies, such as:

 Remarks such as these above are causes for alarm.
 Also, be aware of the limitations of a CARFAX or any vehicle title report.
 A CARFAX report may not tell you if the vehicle has a clean title.

-A vehicle with a "Recondition" or Salvage" title has been rebuilt from the junk yard.
+A vehicle with a "Recondition" or Salvage" title has been rebuilt from the junkyard.
 These vehicles have been declared a total loss by their insurance companies.
 These vehicles should be sold to salvage yards for parts.

-Other remarks such on a title such as Flood, Theft recovery, Stolen, True miles unknown, Exceeds mechanical limitations, or Out of state titles can be types of "Reconditioned" or Salvage" vehicles.
-While these cars with these titles may look good, they may be structurally and/or mechanically unsound and worth only a fraction of book value.
+Other remarks such on a title such as Flood, Theft Recovery, Stolen, True Miles Unknown, Exceeds Mechanical Limitations, or Out of State titles can be types of "Reconditioned" or "Salvage" vehicles.
+While these cars with these titles may look good, they may be structurally and mechanically unsound and worth only a fraction of book value.

 BEWARE, some totaled vehicles were never given a "Recondition" or "Salvage" title.
 Since the title was never changed to "Recondition" or Salvage", body shops and unethical dealers will buy these totaled vehicles and cosmetically repair the damage.
-These vehicles are then sold to auctions or to the general public with a clean title.
+These vehicles are then sold to auctions or the general public with a clean title.

-CAUTION: Titles which contain the above discrepancies can be "washed" or "cleaned" by simply transferring the title to another state that does not include discrepancies on the title.
+CAUTION: Titles that contain the above discrepancies can be "washed" or "cleaned" by simply transferring the title to another state that does not include discrepancies on the title.
 A professional inspection will detect these discrepancies even if the title has been "cleaned."

-NOTE: Since 1981, the Vehicle Identification Number (VIN) has 17 alpha numerical characters.
+NOTE: Since 1981, the Vehicle Identification Number (VIN) has 17 alphanumerical characters.
 (The letters "I", "O", and "Q" never appear in a VIN.)